 Excellent economy and cheap to insure

-We’d recommend going for the 1.1-litre CRDi Blue diesel, which can return 88.3mpg in combined fuel economy and produces CO2 emissions of only 84g/km when combined with the six-speed manual gearbox, so no annual road tax.
-However, even the 1.4-litre CRDi diesel can return a strong 76mpg in economy, and still emits a tax-free 96g/km of CO2.
-Further down the range, the entry-level 1.2-litre petrol returns 58mpg and emits 114g/km, and the 1.4-litre petrol manages 47mpg and 140g/km, which is still pretty good.
-Insurance groups range from eight to 12, so inexpensive premiums for all models, while the i20 also comes with a five-year warranty as standard across the range.
+The most economical engine in the i20 range is the 1.1-litre CRDi Blue diesel, which can return 88.3mpg with CO2 emissions of only 84g/km when combined with the six-speed manual gearbox, meaning the car is road tax exempt.
+If you’re looking for more performance from your i20, then the 1.4-litre CRDi diesel still returns a strong 76mpg and emits a tax-free 96g/km of CO2.
+Further down the range, the entry-level 1.2-litre petrol returns 58mpg and emits 114g/km, and the 1.4-litre petrol manages 47mpg and 140g/km of CO2.
+Insurance groups range from eight to 12 – so inexpensive premiums for all models.

 Interior & comfort